frameworklabs/SynchrosphereDemo/README.md

 }
 ```

 So, the rolling is extended with the aspect of blinking here.
-The synchronous programming model allows this kind of Aspect-oriented prrogramming (AOP) as the synchronization points pose as ubiquitious join-points where some program can be extended with code to run before and after it at every step.
+The synchronous programming model allows this kind of Aspect-oriented prrogramming (AOP) as the synchronization points pose as general join-points where a program can be extended with code to run before and after it at every step.

-The modularity possible by the synchronous programming style prevents you from conflating the different aspects like rolling and blinking in one place.
+The modularity possible by the synchronous programming style prevents you from conflating different aspects like rolling and blinking in one place.
 Imagine how complex and convoluted this combined behavior would be in a traditional environment.

-The  `BlinkController` itself separates the aspect of calculating the color and period from blinking the led itself (Note that we could move code in the first trail to a streaming activity but the point is that the Blink code is not sprinkled with calculations of the color and period but cleanly separated from it):
+The  `BlinkController` itself separates the aspect of calculating the color and period from blinking the led itself (note that we could move the code in the first trail to a separate activity but the point of modularity here is is that the Blink code is not sprinkled with calculations of the color and period but cleanly separated from it):

 ```Swift
 activity (name.BlinkController, [name.speed, name.heading, name.requests]) { val in